Skip to main content

 ItemDescription

-Param[Type]Shows the parameter name and data type.
-The data types are:
+Param[Type]Displays parameter name and data type.

-・Sn: Signed integer (n = bit length)
+- Sn: signed integer (n = bit length)

-・Un: Unsigned integer (n = bit length)
+- Un: unsigned integer (n = bit length)

 MAC Type Setting

-Configure the MAC type and keys.
+Configures MAC type and key.

 MAC Type Setting

-Truncated MAC PositionSpecify the bit position in the data field where part of the generated MAC is placed using the “Motorola sequential” notation.
+Truncated MAC PositionSpecify bit position in Data field where truncated MAC is placed, using Motorola sequential.

-Crypto Key SettingSelect how the key is generated.
-Options:
+Crypto Key SettingSelect key generation method:

-Click Create Random button to generate a random fixed value.
+CreateRandom button button generates a random fixed value.

 FV Setting